R v Sparrow: Sparrow test

-The existence of the aboriginal right to fish was not at serious dispute in this appeal, so this case doesn't elaborate on how to determine whether a right is an aboriginal right.
-This case instead focused on whether that right was extinguished, whether that right was infringed, and whether that infringement was justified.
+The existence of the aboriginal right to fish was not at serious dispute in this appeal and so the case did not elaborate on how to determine whether a right is an aboriginal right.
+The case focused instead on whether that right was extinguished, whether that right was infringed, and whether that infringement was justified.

 "Existing"

-The word "existing" in section 35(1), the Court said, must be "interpreted flexibly so as to permit their evolution over time".
+The word "existing" in section 35(1), the Court said, must be "interpreted flexibly so as to permit their evolution over time."
 As such, "existing" was interpreted as referring to rights that were not "extinguished" prior to the introduction of the 1982 Constitution.
-They rejected the alternate "frozen" interpretation referring to rights that were being exercised in 1982.
+The Court rejected the alternate "frozen" interpretation referring to rights that were being exercised in 1982.
 As long as the right had not been extinguished, the manner in which the right happened to have been regulated prior to 1982.
 The existing right is not to be narrowed in interpretation based on regulation.

-Based on historical records of the Musqueam fishing practices over the centuries and into colonial time, the Court found that the band had a clear right to fish for food.
+Based on historical records of the Musqueam fishing practices over the centuries and into colonial times, the Court found that the band had a clear right to fish for food.

 Extinguishment of rights can occur only through an act that showed "clear and plain intention" on the government to deny those rights.
-Here, the Court found that the Crown was not able to prove that the right to fish for food were extinguished prior to 1982.
+The Court found that the Crown could not prove that the right to fish for food had been extinguished prior to 1982.
 The licensing scheme was merely a means of regulating the fisheries, not removing the underlying right, and no historical government policy towards fishing rights amounted to a clear intention to extinguish.

 "Recognized and Affirmed"

-The words "recognized and affirmed" incorporate the government's fiduciary duty to the Aboriginal people, which requires it to exercise restraint when applying its powers in interference with Aboriginal rights.
-It further suggests that Aboriginal rights are not absolute and can be encroached upon given sufficient reason.
+The words "recognized and affirmed" incorporate the government's fiduciary duty to the Aboriginal people, which requires it to exercise restraint when it applies its powers in interference with Aboriginal rights.
+The words further suggest that Aboriginal rights are not absolute and may be encroached upon with sufficient reason.

 Justification

-In order to justify a prima facie infringement, the government needs to demonstrate the following (at p 1119):
+In order to justify a prima facie infringement, the government needs to demonstrate the following (p.
+1119):